notifyneal/one/internal/README.md

 For Go 1.4, the internal package mechanism is enforced for the main Go repository; from 1.5 and onward it will be enforced for any repository.

+## Additional Notes on Current Project

+Currently, this project does not have new internal packages beyond the standard structure, but users are encouraged to utilize the internal package mechanism for separating non-exported code modules for better encapsulation and management of code dependencies.

 ## More Information

 Full details of the mechanism are in the [design document](https://golang.org/s/go14internal).